 Parents and children need to ensure they have logins and passwords for Tapestry, issued when they join school.
 When the Microsoft teams emails are in place for the children (due end of October) passwords will be sent to parents.
 These can be resent at parent’s request.
 Other resources used will be free and accessible to all.

 Are school meals available?

-Yes, school meals are available through our provider, Principals Catering who offer a choice of a hot meal or school dinner packed lunch.
+Yes, school meals are available through our provider, Nourish Catering who offer a choice of a hot meal or school dinner packed lunch.
 Meals cost £2.30 a day.
 Further information can be found on our website here.

 Does my child need a school uniform?